mtrevisan/Boxon/README.md

 Note that all codecs MUST BE loaded before the templates that use them, as they are used to verifying the annotations.

-If you want to provide your own classes you can use the appropriate constructor of `Parser`.
+If you want to provide your own classes you can use the appropriate `with...` method of `Parser`.

 <br/>